flesler/jsTime/Readme.md

 </pre>

 The double dot (..) is needed for integer numbers, else the interpreter thinks it's a mistyped float number.
-Another possible syntax that is just a it longer but less magical would be:
+Another possible syntax that is just a bit longer but less confusing is:

 <pre>
 var expire = new Date() + (3).days();